coders-info/reverse-design/README.md

+## Log-Driven Development (LDD)

+**Definition**:
+Log-Driven Development (LDD) is a software development approach where the design and construction of software are primarily informed and driven by the analysis of system logs.
+In this approach, logs are used as the fundamental source of truth for determining how a system should behave in both routine and exceptional circumstances.
+Developers use logs to abstract system requirements and functionality, write targeted tests, and then develop system features iteratively while respecting the guidance provided by the logs.

+**Specification**:
+1. **Log Analysis**:
+   - Collect and review logs from the system to examine successful operations, errors, warnings, and any other significant events.
+   - Document system behavior as described by the logs, distinguishing between normal behavior and exceptions.

+2. **Mock Implementation**:
+   - Develop mock implementations or skeleton functions/classes that encapsulate the expected behavior inferred from the logs.
+   - Ensure mocks provide expected outputs for various input scenarios as evidenced by the logs.

+3. **Test Creation**:
+   - Derive and write a comprehensive suite of test cases to verify the correct behavior of system components.
+   - Adhere to classical TDD practices: tests should initially fail since the mocks only simulate real functionality.

+4. **Real Implementation**:
+   - Step by step, replace the mock implementations with actual code, ensuring at each step that the code passes all tests.
+   - Optimize and refactor as necessary, always maintaining the integrity of the tests.

+5. **Continuous Integration and Testing**:
+   - Automatically build and test the system regularly — or even after every change — to reveal integration errors as soon as possible.
+   - Keep logs for ongoing analysis to feed back into the development cycle for continuous improvement.

+Using such an approach can lead to a thorough understanding of the system and its interactions, as well as how to handle various types of data and errors.
+However, care must be taken when using logs as the sole source of truth; logs can sometimes be incomplete or misrepresentative.
+Thus, LDD should be complemented by additional information and insights from other system documentation and stakeholder input where possible.

 ## How to write the code with modular reverse design principle?

 Implement a basic logging system in Python, using the built-in logging module.
 Below I will outline each step to create this logging system and demonstrate usage with a mock function and tests:

+Log-Driven Development (LDD) is form of reverse design where we start from logs manual written to descibe the expected and unexpected behaviors, and next the the mock function with expected inputs and outputs, writing test and on the end writing the code inside the mocks.

+1. Create 2 logs file: info.log, error.log
+2. Describe line by line with values, the outputs.
+So we should know how should work the software when should be seeing an error
+3. Write the logs function or the decorator to build the logs on each starting the function in form of sentence
+4. Write the mock function with just name, parameters and example value on return
+5. Write integration, functional and unit test
+6. Test each test with live data from function, and replace step by step the empty mocks to source code

 ### Create 2 logs file: `info.log`, `error.log`